rbuchberger/jekyll_picture_tag/migration.md

   source_wide: "(min-width: 40em)"

 markup_presets:
-  # Note that most of these examples don't include a 'sizes' attribute, which you probably want.
-  #
   # You can't specify both widths and pixel ratios anymore.
 Choose one.
-  #
   # Full width pictures, width-based srcset
   default:
     markup: picture